New Rochelle, New York

 New Rochelle (/rəˈʃɛl/ rə-SHEL) is a city in Westchester County, New York, United States.
-It is a suburb of New York City, located approximately 17 mi from Midtown Manhattan.
-In 2020, the city had a population of 79,726, making it the 7th-largest city and 22nd-most populous municipality in New York.
+It is a suburb outside of New York City, located about 17 mi from Midtown Manhattan.
+The city had a population of 79,726 at the time of the 2020 census, making it the seventh-largest city and 22nd-most-populous municipality in New York.